paulboal/tdwi-accelerate-2017-python/GETTING_SETUP.md

-# Introduction
+# TDWI Accelerate Python Quick Camp
-This document takes you through the general steps of setting up your environment to run through the Python Quick Camp.
+This document takes you through the general steps of setting up your environment to run through the [TDWI Accelerate - Seattle 2017 Python Quick Camp](https://tdwi.org/events/accelerate/seattle/sessions/tuesday/adv-all-python-quick-camp.aspx).
 If you run into trouble, searching your error message in Google should help.

 At a high level, you'll need the following setup and running on your computer.